- About Us

 Your generous support of United Way of Larimer County provides the following impact on our our community each year:

-Nearly 800 children in Thompson and Estes Park School districts with 1:1 daily literacy tutors to help them
+Nearly 800 children in Thompson and Estes Park School districts provided 1:1 daily literacy tutoring to help them

 reach grade-level proficiency in reading through the Colorado Reading Corps program

 More than $150,000 distributed in childcare scholarships to help children start kindergarten ready to learn

 After-school and summer enrichment activities to nearly 8,000 youth